 As the largest portion of a JPEG (or any other image file) is probably the actual image data it is most likely gaps due to file fragmentation are in this area.
 To validate this data a JPEG decoder needs to be incorporated in the software.
 This way the software can test if a certain combination of clusters renders a valid JPEG file.

 The larger the media, the more combinations are possible, so this is a very time consuming process.
 The example below show analysis of a 32 GB SD card using a mobile i5 4200m CPU.
 The entire process took more than 7 hours to complete!
 It’s up the user to decide if the time spent is worth the gain of the additional 19 images recovered using advanced file carving techniques vs the 895 recovered using more or less conventional methods.

 Note: Part of the slowness is caused by the fact that the memory card was accessed directly.
 Speed can be improved by first imaging the SD card and analyse the image file instead (as the image file is stored on HDD which offers better access times).

-This software is currently under development.
-It will probably recover fragmented files of the following types:
+This software is now available.
+It can recover fragmented files of the following types:

 - JPEG images,

 - Fragmented AVI/MJPEG files,

 - Certain variants of fragmented MP4 video files.